 Also Known As – Seated Forward Bend, Intense Dorsal Stretch

 How To Do It – Assume the Dandasana.
 Then, stretch the arms above the head, and gently bend forward.
 Depending on how flexible you are, you can either touch your toes or catch your feet.
 Lower your head as much as you possibly can.
 Hold the pose for a few seconds, and then release.
+Make sure that you are not straining your low back or rounding your upper back.

 To know more about this asana, click here: Paschimottanasana